 The veggie fabric is Garden Vegetables by David Walker for Free Spirit.

-I’ve made these aprons several times for my own kids, nieces and nephews and as gifts.
-They are perfect paired with a children’s cookbook!
+As I mentioned above, I’ve made these aprons several times for my own kids and as gifts.
+They make a really sweet gift when paired with a children’s cookbook!
 You can check out my Christmas Children’s Aprons and my Star Wars Children’s Apron – they both follow this same tutorial.
 These aprons are so customizable depending on what fabric you choose to use.

 DIY Children’s Apron

-- Free printable pattern – Link located at the end of this post
+- Free printable pattern – Located in my Free Resource Library.
+Link to the library is located at the end of this post

 - Fabric for Side One: 1/2 yard (a little over a 1/2 yard depending on the fabric’s pattern)